One of the NBA’s most recognizable and decorated play-by-play announcers, Bob Rathbun is the television play-by-play voice for the Atlanta Dream!

 Rathbun, who graduated with Bachelor of Arts degree in speech from Catawba College (1976), and his wife Marybeth have two children, Court and Grace.

 LaChina Robinson started her career with the Atlanta Dream, both on radio and television for Fox Sports South, while also serving as the color analyst on the Georgia Tech women’s basketball radio broadcasts.
 In her short career she has become on of the most respected and admired voices in College Women’s Basketball.
-LaChina is set to begin her 6th season as an analyst for the Dream, in which she has served every year since the teams inception in 2008.
+LaChina is the TV analyst for the Dream, in which she has served every year since the teams inception in 2008.

 Robinson began working for ESPN in 2009 as a college basketball analyst and reporter, most recently on ESPNU and BIG EAST syndicated Game of the Week telecasts.
 In addition, Robinson works WNBA games and the WNBA Draft.
 During the 2012-13 season, Robinson was an analyst on ESPN2’s women’s basketball Sunday telecasts, made her fourth consecutive appearance as a game analyst during ESPN’s coverage of the NCAA Women’s Basketball Championship, and her first as a reporter in the regional round.
 She has also been a sideline reporter on select college football telecasts.